-This section of the SWMP Plan provides a description of Permit requirements related to overall SWMP administration, including descriptions of the County's current and 2024 planned compliance activities for the current Permit.
-A new Permit is due to be issued on August 1, 2024, and new compliance activities will be addressed for Controlling Runoff from New Development, Redevelopment and Construction Sites at that time.
+This section of the SWMP Plan provides a description of Permit requirements related to Controlling Runoff from New Development, Redevelopment and Construction Sites, including descriptions of the County's current and planned compliance activities for 2025 under the Permit.
+The County's activities after August 1, 2024 were adjusted to address and be in compliance with the new 2024 permit requirements for Controlling Runoff from New Development, Redevelopment and Construction Sites.

-7.1 Skagit County's Regulatory Mechanism for Meeting Stormwater Requirements (S5.C.6.b)
+7.1 Skagit County's Regulatory Mechanism for Meeting Stormwater Requirements (\$5.C.6.b)

 In 2022, SCC 14.32: Stormwater Management, was updated to meet the minimum requirements of Appendix 1 of the Permit.
-(S5.C.6.b.i).
+The County plans to update SCC 14.32 to meet the minimum requirements of the updated Appendix 1 for the 2024-2029 Permit cycle (S5.C.6.b.i).

-The County's SCC incorporates the following requirements, limitations, and criteria from the most recent version of the Stormwater Management Manual for Western Washington to implement the requirements of Appendix 1 of the Permit in a way that will protect water quality, reduce pollutant discharges to the MEP, and meet the RCW 90.48 requirement to apply AKART:
+The SCC incorporates the following requirements, limitations, and criteria from the most recent version of the SWMMWW to implement the requirements of Appendix 1 of the Permit in a way that will protect water quality, reduce pollutant discharges to the MEP, and meet the RCW 90.48 requirement to apply AKART: